DJI Phantom 4 Pro

 The onboard camera has been redesigned to use a 1-inch 20-megapixel CMOS sensor.
-A custom engineered lens made up of eight elements is arranged in seven groups, it is the first DJI camera to use a mechanical shutter, eliminating rolling shutter distortion which can occur when taking images of fast moving subjects or when flying at high speed.
+It’s custom engineered lens is made up of eight elements arranged in seven groups.
+It is the first DJI camera to use a mechanical shutter, eliminating rolling shutter distortion which can occur when taking images of fast moving subjects or when flying at high speed.
 In effect, it is as powerful as many traditional ground cameras.
 More powerful video processing supports H.264 4K videos at 60fps or H.265 4K at 30fps, both with a 100Mbps bitrate.
 Advanced sensors and processors ensure everything is captured with more image detail and the image data needed for advanced post-production.

 5-Direction Of Obstacle Sensing

-FlightAutonomy is expanded with an additional set of high-resolution stereo vision sensors placed at the rear in addition to the pair placed at the front as well as infrared sensing systems placed on the left and right sides.
-This network creates a total of 5-direction of obstacle sensing and 4-direction of obstacle avoidance, protecting the Phantom 4 Pro from more obstacles and giving filmmakers the confidence to capture more complex images.
+FlightAutonomy is expanded with an additional set of high-resolution stereo vision sensors placed at the rear, in addition to the pair placed at the front.
+Combined with the infrared sensing systems placed on the left and right sides, this network creates a total of 5-direction of obstacle sensing and 4-direction of obstacle avoidance.
+This provides enhanced protection for the Phantom 4 Pro from more obstacles, giving filmmakers the confidence to capture images from more complex perspectives.